Metalpha/DiscordBetBot/README.md

 * `<idmatch>` is the match id
 * `<idsb>` is the sidebet id

-The bot will confirm the match deletion.
+The bot will confirm the sidebet deletion.